TheWorldAvatar/Viz-Backend-Agent/README.md

 > Active contracts

+Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/count?type={type}` endpoint to retrieve the number of active contracts, where `{type}`is the requested identifier that must correspond to the target contract class in`./resources/application-form.json`.

 Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service?type={type}&page={page}&limit={limit}` endpoint to retrieve all active contracts, where `{type}`is the requested identifier that must correspond to the target contract class in`./resources/application-form.json`, `{page}` is the current page number (with 1-index), and `{limit}` is the number of results per page.

 There is also an additional optional parameter `label` to retrieve in progress contracts with only human readable values.
 Users may pass in `yes` if the response should all be labelled and `no` otherwise.